ejones/vim-projectionist/README.markdown

 With these in place, you could use `:Eplugin projectionist` to edit `plugin/projectionist.vim` and `:Edoc projectionist` to edit `doc/projectionist.txt`.
-If no argument is given, it will edit an alternate file of that type (see below) or a projection without a glob.
-So in this example `:Edoc` would default to editing `README.markdown`.
+For `README.markdown`, since there's no glob, it becomes the default destination for `:Edoc` if no argument is given.

 The `E` stands for `edit`.
 You also get `S`, `V`, and `T` variants that `split`, `vsplit`, and `tabedit`.